 Astellas conducts research on human subjects and research utilizing specimens and information derived from humans after appropriately obtaining the consent of the subjects in accordance with the Declaration of Helsinki*1 as well as the laws, regulations and guidelines of relevant countries.

 In Japan, Astellas provides training for employees that conduct research, in areas such as bioethics, genome research and related clinical research based on a strong commitment to respecting the human rights of research subjects and protecting the privacy and confidentiality of their personal information.

 The Astellas Research Ethics Committee has been established with external experts participating in the committee to determine the ethical acceptability and scientific propriety of research plans in a fair and impartial manner.

-*Helsinki Declaration: A statement of ethical principles for medical research involving human subjects, addressed to physicians and others who are involved in medical research on human subjects.
+*1 Declaration of Helsinki: A statement of ethical principles for medical research involving human subjects, addressed to physicians and others who are involved in medical research on human subjects.

-*AAALAC International: The Association for Assessment and Accreditation of Laboratory Animal Care International.
-An organization that promotes the humane treatment of animals through voluntary accreditation and assessment programs.
+*3 AAALAC International: The Association for Assessment and Accreditation of Laboratory Animal Care International.
+An international organization that promotes the humane treatment of animals through voluntary accreditation and assessment programs.
 Studies are undertaken from both scientific and ethical standpoints to verify the quality of animal control and use programs.